Indian Penal Code: Structure

-Attempt to Commit Suicide - Section 309
+Attempt to Commit Suicide – Section 309

-The Section 309 of the Indian Penal Code deals with suicide attempts, whereby attempting to commit suicide is punishable with an imprisonment up to one year.
-Considering long-standing demand and recommendations of the Law Commission of India, which has repeatedly endorsed the repeal of this section, the Government of India in December 2014 decided to decriminalise attempts to commit suicide by dropping Section 309 of the IPC from the statute book.
+The Section 309 of the Indian Penal Code deals with suicide attempts, whereby attempting to die by suicide is punishable with imprisonment of up to one year.
+Considering long-standing demand and recommendations of the Law Commission of India, which has repeatedly endorsed the repeal of this section, the Government of India in December 2014, decided to decriminalise attempts to die by suicide by dropping Section 309 of the IPC from the statute book.
 In February 2015, the Legislative Department of the Ministry of Law and Justice was asked by the Government to prepare a draft Amendment Bill in this regard.

 In an August 2015 ruling, the Rajasthan High Court made the Jain practice of undertaking voluntary death by fasting at the end of a person's life, known as Santhara, punishable under sections 306 and 309 of the IPC.
 This led to some controversy, with some sections of the Jain community urging the Prime Minister to move the Supreme Court against the order.
 On 31 August 2015, the Supreme Court admitted the petition by Akhil Bharat Varshiya Digambar Jain Parishad and granted leave.
 It stayed the decision of the High Court and lifted the ban on the practice.

-In 2017 the new Mental Healthcare Act of India was signed.
+In 2017, the new Mental Healthcare Act of India was signed.
 Section 115(1) of the act effectively decriminalised suicide, saying "anyone who attempts suicide shall be presumed, unless proved otherwise, to have severe stress and shall not be tried and punished under the said Code."

+The Bharatiya Nyaya Sanhita, officially decriminalized attempted suicide by not including an equivalent section to Section 309.

-Adultery - Section 497
+Adultery – Section 497

-The Section 497 of the Indian Penal Code has been criticised on the one hand for allegedly treating woman as the private property of her husband, and on the other hand for giving women complete protection against punishment for adultery.
-This section was unanimously struck down on 27 September 2018 by a five judge bench of the Supreme Court in case of Joseph Shine v.
+The Section 497 of the Indian Penal Code has been criticised on the one hand for allegedly treating women as the private property of her husband, and on the other hand for giving women complete protection against punishment for adultery.
+This section was unanimously struck down on 27 September 2018 by a five-judge bench of the Supreme Court in case of Joseph Shine v.
 Union of India as being unconstitutional and demeaning to the dignity of women.
 Adultery continues to be a ground for seeking divorce in a Civil Court, but is no longer a criminal offence in India.

+Adultery was omitted under Bharatiya Nyaya Sanhita in 2024.
+However, BNS retains the essence of Section 498 from the IPC (Clause 84), which penalizes a man for enticing another man's wife to engage in intercourse with any person.